 A person’s motivation is usually quite evident once you take a look at the work that they do.
 Grades and a diploma can lie, but a portfolio will never do that.
 A single look at how someone builds their portfolio can be a dead giveaway whether or not that person is determined that game design is the career path for them, or if they’re just short-term designers that will soon turn their sights somewhere else.

 By now, we’ve covered all three of the most important aspects of how to become a game designer.
 Not only that, but you also got the chance to learn some of the essential information about the profession itself.
 Now, with all of that said, let’s take a look at why people want to know how to become a video game designer.

 Why Learn Game Design?

-Without a doubt, the most commonly-encountered reason for why people want to learn how to become a video game designer is because this profession manages to encompass two awesome concepts – video games and creativity.
-There are thousands of creative and artistic people out there who also love computer games – to them, a career path like game design might seem like sent from above!
+Without a doubt, the most commonly encountered reason for why people want to learn game design is because this profession manages to encompass two awesome concepts – video games and creativity.
+There are thousands of creative and artistic people out there who also love computer games – to them, a career path how to become a game designer might seem like sent from above!